smallest hero image

 The successful candidate must have reliable daily transportation for travel in Maryland.
 In addition, in order to help manage oyster gardening and restoration events, this position must work some evenings and weekends.
 Housing is not provided.
 Due to the physical capacity of this job, interns must be comfortable lifting 30-50 pounds and be in good physical condition to work outside in all elements during the summer.

 This internship will take place in May-August of 2024.
-The exact start and end dates during that time frame are negotiable and work not to exceed 24 hours/week.
+The exact start and end dates during that time frame are negotiable and hours should be 24-36 hours/week.

 RESPONSIBILITIES